bzalasky/rockhopper.digital/site/content/methods.md

 <h2>Iterate</h2>

 Software is never finished, but projects end.
-They're measured against business goals and user expectations.
+They’re measured against business goals and user expectations.
 Deliverables, dates and budgets.
 The tail end of a project is an ideal time to empirically validate any assumptions we've made about your product and its place in the world.
 Experience gained during the design and development phases of the project, and insights gleaned from customers in the field, should inform future efforts.

 See the world as it is, and ask a smarter question.